LeavingStarW/CLPE/README.md

 ![](https://img.shields.io/badge/-Pytorch-EE4C2C?style=flat-square&logo=Pytorch&logoColor=FFFFFF)

 ## Proposed method
+You can find our code of this project in master branch.

 We spend a lot of time collecting and summarizing relevant papers and datasets, where you can find them at https://github.com/Ivygugu/Pulmonary-Embolism-Detection/blob/main/README.md

 This code is a pytorch implementation of our paper "GLOBAL ALIGNMENT IN CAUSAL LEARNING MODELS FOR IMAGE-TO-TABULAR DATA INTEGRATION IN PULMONARY EMBOLISM DIAGNOSIS".